CheskaGatus/Interactive_Visualizations_and_Dashboards/README.md

 ## Heroku

-Deployed this Flask app to Heroku.
+Deployed this Flask app to Heroku.Please check it out at https://belly-button-diversity-cheska.herokuapp.com/